coderanger77/coding/README.md

 # coding
-code commits for our practise
+code commits for our practise.
+Guys commit code with proper file names so that others can relate the file to the problems.